 - 6.1..
-This is a draft form of the Article 23D(2) Notice. - 6.2..
-The Notice will be given to IBA on 1 January 2022 under Article 23D(2) of the Benchmarks Regulation and shall be deemed to have been received in accordance with regulation 6(b) of The Benchmarks (Provision of Information and Documents) Regulations 2021.
-The Notice will be given to the Treasury pursuant to Article 23D(10)(a) of the Benchmarks Regulation and will be published under Article 23D (9) BMR.
+The Notice is given to IBA under Article 23D(2) of the Benchmarks Regulation and shall be deemed to have been received in accordance with regulation 6(b) of The Benchmarks (Provision of Information and Documents) Regulations 2021. - 6.2..
+The Notice is given to the Treasury pursuant to Article 23D(10)(a) of the Benchmarks Regulation and is published under Article 23D (9) BMR.